Pierre-Sassoulas/grey-handling/README.rst

 What does it do?
 ----------------

-- Displays the **price, maximum stack of items, and number possessed by teammates in tooltip**
+- Displays the **price (TSM's market value or vendor price), maximum stack of items, and number possessed by teammates in tooltip**

 When you launch by hitting **left CTRL while holding SHIFT** :

 - Search in what you consider as junk (by default grey item)
-- If your bags are full **pick the worst item** (left click to throw or give)
+- If there is a worst item **pick it** (left click to throw or give)
 - If there isn't a worst item **mark your two worst items in bag in red**
 - If you saw what your teammate looted items and one ore more **mutually beneficial trades** exist, suggest the one that stack the most value.
 - If someone also has GreyHandling in your group : **exchange exact information about your junk items** in order to offer better exchange suggestion.